Sally Batton

 director of marketing and membership

-Jenna Boillotat-Upson is responsible for the AEL membership development programs and the marketing strategy including events, digital marketing, and public relations.
-In addition, she handles the social media accounts, marketing strategies, and is responsible for the website and technical product development for the Athletic Equestrian brand.
-Growing up on a horse farm in NH, Jenna started riding ponies at the age of three and has continued to pursue this passion in her work for the Athletic Equestrian.
-Jenna was the AEL Open National Champion three years in a row in high school, and then went on to compete at the Varsity level for her collegiate team, earning MVP honors and many Championships in her collegiate career.
+Growing up on a horse farm in New Hampshire, Jenna began riding ponies at the age of three and has carried that passion into her professional life with Athletic Equestrian.
+She was the AEL Open National Champion for three consecutive years in high school and went on to compete at the varsity level for her collegiate team, where she earned MVP honors and multiple championships.